Perspective | The NFL is a league of strict routine. That’s not going to work in a pandemic.

 So think about anything and everything.
 If a game must be canceled, move bye weeks.
 Change opponents.
 Shorten the regular season.
 Push the playoffs back two weeks — or more.

 The Tampa Bay Lightning won the Stanley Cup over the Dallas Stars in front of zero fans — in Edmonton.
-The Miami Heat are facing the Los Angeles Lakers in the NBA Finals — outside Orlando.
+The Miami Heat is facing the Los Angeles Lakers in the NBA Finals — outside Orlando.
 Baseball is hosting a 16-team postseason tournament.
 These are unprecedented times.

 What awaits the NFL?
-By itself, the Titans outbreak doesn’t mean the season will look wholly different.
+By itself, the Titans′ outbreak doesn’t mean the season will look wholly different.
 But who would bet against it?